nus-cs2103-AY2122S1/ip/docs/README.md

 ________

 ### Finding a task
-Tiger can also help you find tasks based on a specific keyword.
-It is not case sensitive, ie. `search woodlands` and `search Woodlands` should return the same list.
+Tiger can also help find tasks based on a specific keyword.
+The search is not case sensitive, ie. `search woodlands` and `search Woodlands` should return the same list.
 The usage is `search [substring]`.

 Example: `search Woodlands` - searches for tasks with task description containing the string "Woodlands".

 Expected outcome:
 ```
 [T] [M] Buy earphones at Woodlands